Make Money Jobs & Careers

 This uneasy feeling can compound, and it might even impact your ability to ask for a raise if your goal is to stop living paycheck to paycheck.

 But your boss has their own set of rules they need to follow that can feel overwhelming.
-Many employment laws — federal, state, and local — are designed to ensure workers are treated fairly.
+Many employment laws at the federal, state, and local level are designed to ensure workers are treated fairly.

-To keep things simple, here are 10 things it's illegal for your boss (or potential boss) to do.
+To keep things simple, here are 10 things it's illegal for your current or future employer to do.

 Ask illegal questions on job applications